danvonk/danvonk.github.io/posts/2023-03-03-strangeness-of-armenia.md

 kind, mosques and public squares; all contained in imposing city walls.
 However, already in the 11th century, it was sacked by the Seljuk Turks and in the following centuries also the Mongols.
 Today just a few of its buildings survive, standing amongst a whole lot of rubble.
 Instead the greatest present landmark here is the skyscraper-sized Turkish flag erected just beside the site.
-Right on the border, it produly displays the extent of the Turkish landmass^[We also saw huge flags from Azerbaijan on the trip.] and the territory conquered from Armenia.
+Right on the border, it proudly displays the extent of the Turkish landmass^[We also saw huge flags from Azerbaijan on the trip.] and the territory conquered from Armenia.

 A few days later, we took the night-train to the capital _Yerevan_ from Georgia.
 This was quite a strange contrast to our experiences in Georgia.
 In that